tersekmatija/lwcc/README.md

 ## Support
 If you like the library please show us your support by ⭐️ starring the project!

+If you wish to include your own crowd counting model, please contact us (*matijatersek@protonmail.com*).

 ## Citation
+This library is a result of a research of CNN Crowd Counting models by Matija Teršek and Maša Kljun.
 Although the paper has not been published yet, please provide the link to this GitHub repository if you use LWCC in your research.

 ## License
 This library is licensed under MIT license (see [LICENSE](https://github.com/tersekmatija/lwcc/blob/master/LICENSE)).
 Licenses of the models wrapped in the library will be inherited, depending on the model you use ( [`CSRNet`](https://github.com/leeyeehoo/CSRNet-pytorch), [`Bayesian crowd counting`](https://github.com/ZhihengCV/Bayesian-Crowd-Counting), [`DM-Count`](https://github.com/cvlab-stonybrook/DM-Count), and [`SFANet`](https://github.com/pxq0312/SFANet-crowd-counting)).